tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/视频通话/TRTCCalling API（Web）_intl_en.md

   npm i tim-js-sdk --save
   npm i tsignaling --save
   npm i trtc-calling-js --save
-  // If it is a dependency downloaded through node, import it using `import`. import TRTCCalling from 'trtc-calling-js';
+  // If you download the dependency using Node.js, you can import it using an import command. import TRTCCalling from 'trtc-calling-js';

-  // If you use trtc-calling-js via script, you need to
+  // If you use JavaScript, you need to manually import the following resources in the specified order.
-  // manually import trtc.js first in the specified order.
+  // trtc.js
   <script src="./trtc.js"></script>
-  // First, manually import tim-js.js.
+  // tim-js.js
   <script src="./tim-js.js"></script>
-  // Then, manually import tsignaling.js.
+  // tsignaling.js
   <script src="./tsignaling.js"></script>
-  // At last, manually import trtc-calling-js.js.
+  // trtc-calling-js.js
   <script src="./trtc-calling-js.js"></script>

 let options = {
-  SDKAppID: 0, // Replace 0 with the `SDKAppID` of your IM application when connecting
+  SDKAppID: 0, // Replace `0` with the `SDKAppID` of your IM application when connecting
   // The `tim` parameter is added starting from v0.10.2
-  // The `tim` parameter is applicable to existing TIM instances in the business to ensure the uniqueness of TIM instances
+  // The parameter guarantees the uniqueness of an existing TIM instance.
   tim: tim
 };
 let trtcCalling = new TRTCCalling(options);